d3athwarrior/userbot/README.md

 ## Untested

 1. The spotify web api may rate limit your developer account if too many requests are made.
-2. The spotify session is usually for 1 year.
-It is yet to be tested as to what will happen when the session expires.
+~~2.
+The spotify session is usually for 1 hour.
+It is yet to be tested as to what will happen when the session expires.~~ Fixed to auto-renew the session if expired

 ## How To Host